SirWaithaka/payments-api/README.md

 # Payments Api

-This is not a payments api, but rather a Go SDK for common Kenyan payment apis, which include payment processors, banks, digital wallets and other fintechs.
+This is both a payments api and a Go SDK for common Kenyan payment apis, which include payment processors, banks, digital wallets and other fintechs.

 ## 🚧 Project Under Development 🚧